 Talk with the teacher about the specific factors that impact your child’s anxiety levels.
 Help the teacher better understand your child and his or her concerns.
 Ask what you can do to support the classroom team.

-Communicate with your child about school
+Communicate with your child about school (Social Stories)

 If your child is not strong in verbal communication, then you can use pictures to help with this discussion.
 With permission, take photos of your child’s classroom from different angles.
 Photograph the toys, the chairs and tables, the wall displays and work areas.
 You may also want to include pictures of the gym, playground, restrooms and lunch area.
 You can then create a slideshow that will help you to communicate with your child about his or her experiences at school.
 At the end of each school day, watch the slideshow together and point to areas or objects in the classroom.
 Try to assess how your child responds to the images.
 Learning how your child feels about his or her classroom and the activities that happen at school will help you to manage your child’s anxiety about school.